 Arosa Kulm Hotel will make your summer memorable.
 Their team knows how to pamper the guests and if you want a relaxing holiday you don’t need to leave the hotel.
 The Arosa Kulm Hotel has 6 restaurants, 2 bars and a gorgeous spa.
 Not to mention the pick up service, a spotless shining Maserati waiting for you at Arosa train station.
 This is the way every luxury trip should start, don’t you think?!

 We stayed at Arosa Kulm Junior Suite with a gorgeous view to the mountains.
 The room is super comfortable and it has everything you need for a lovely stay [or even to live there].
-The service is impeccable and the staff know how to treat each guest in a special way.
+The service is impeccable and the staff knows how to treat each guest in a special way.
 What I love about Arosa Kulm Hotel is that it’s a luxurious property but it kept the Swiss mountain feeling.
-It has character and gives you a unique experience, something you don’t get in every 5 star hotel.
+It has character and gives you a unique experience, something you don’t get in every 5-star hotel.

 If you are planning a trip to Arosa – Switzerland at the last minute and all the rooms at Arosa Kulm hotel are already booked, you can look for other hotels in Arosa here: Booking.com or Agoda.
-On these two websites you find the best selection of places to stay in Arosa in the summer or winter.
+On these two websites, you find the best selection of places to stay in Arosa in the summer or winter.

 What to do in Arosa in the summer?